mui/mui-x/docs/data/data-grid/layout/layout.md

 {{"demo": "FixedSizeGrid.js", "bg": "inline"}}

+## Minimum and maximum height

+The Data Grid can take the minimum and maximum height of the parent flex container into account and adjust its size accordingly.

+In the demo below, the Data Grid is placed inside a flex container with a minimum height of 200px and a maximum height of 400px and adapts its height when the number of rows changes.

+{{"demo": "MinMaxHeightGrid.js", "bg": "inline"}}

 ## Auto height

 The `autoHeight` prop enables the Data Grid to adjust its size based on its content.